 - Oslo and Heidelberg join 23 other cities committed to C40’s Net Zero Carbon Buildings Declaration.

-London, UK (17 September 2019) — Today, The Governing Mayor of Oslo, Raymond Johansen, and Lord Mayor of Heidelberg Eckart Würzner, committed to significantly cut greenhouse gas emissions from their cities by ensuring that new buildings operate at net zero carbon by 2030.
+Today, the Governing Mayor of Oslo, Raymond Johansen, and Lord Mayor of Heidelberg Eckart Würzner, committed to significantly cut greenhouse gas emissions from their cities by ensuring that new buildings operate at net zero carbon by 2030.

-By signing C40’s Net Zero Carbon Buildings Declaration Oslo and Heidelberg also commit to ensure all buildings in the city, old or new, will meet net zero carbon standards by 2050.
+By signing C40’s Net Zero Carbon Buildings Declaration Oslo and Heidelberg also commit to ensuring all buildings in the city, old or new, will meet net-zero carbon standards by 2050.
 They join 23 other cities including Cape Town, Copenhagen, Durban, Johannesburg, London, Los Angeles, Medellin, Montreal, New York City, Newburyport, Paris, Portland, San Francisco, San Jose, Santa Monica, Seattle, Stockholm, Sydney, Tokyo, Toronto, Tshwane, Vancouver and Washington D.C., in making the pledge.

 Oslo and Heidelberg announced their commitment ahead of the C40 World Mayors Summit, taking place in Copenhagen, Oct 9th-12th.

 Buildings in urban areas are one of the largest sources of greenhouse gas emissions, and typically account for over half of a city’s total emissions on average.
 In London, Los Angeles and Paris, buildings account for well over 70% of the cities’ overall emissions, creating an enormous opportunity for progress on bringing emissions down.
 Currently, half a million people die prematurely each year due to outdoor air pollution caused by energy used in buildings.